GoHackers/talks/README.md

 # talks
-All of the slides at Gopher Beijing Meetings.
+All of the slides at GoHackers Meetings.